sematext/docs/docs/tracing/index.md

 find performance bottlenecks in running code, whether in production or some other environment.

-Starting with version 1.24.10, the SPM client provides ability to track application transactions, thus making it easier to find bottleneck in running applications and troubleshoot performance issues.
+Starting with version 1.24.10, the Sematext Agent provides ability to track application transactions, thus making it easier to find bottleneck in running applications and troubleshoot performance issues.